-Version: 7.1 Status: Published
+Version: 5.1 Status: Published

-29 Parties should decide themselves which are the relevant clauses within the SMICoP taking into account the different requirements for Domestic and Micro Business customers and being mindful of the specific clauses relating to Vulnerable customers.
+&lt;sup>24 Parties should decide themselves which are the relevant clauses within the SMICoP taking into account the different requirements for Domestic and Micro Business customers and being mindful of the specific clauses relating to Vulnerable customers.

-30 For the initial self-certification Members should use only the first sentence in square brackets and should delete the second sentence.
+&lt;sup>25 For the initial self-certification Members should use only the first sentence in square brackets and should delete the second sentence.
 For all subsequent self-certifications Members should delete the first sentence in square brackets and should only use the second sentence in square brackets.

-Signature (Board Director):

 Name (please print):

 Contact Details: Tel:

 E-mail:

 Date of Signature: